-21. Sanctioning of opening of railway - (1) The Central Government may, after considering the Inspection Report of the Commissioner, sanction the opening of any railway or a portion of a railway for the public carriage of passengers.

-- (2) While sanctioning of the opening of any railway, the Central Government shall give due consideration to the suggestions or conditions subject to which the Commissioner has recommended the opening of the railway. - (3) Where the Commissioner has not recommended the opening of any railway, or has proposed to cancel the sanction already given, the Central Government shall confirm, modify or cancel the sanction given to the opening of such railway or a portion thereof and shall take steps to remove the defects or short comings pointed out by the Commissioner in his Inspection Report in the case of Government railway, and in the case of non-Government railway direct the General Manager concerned to remove the defects or short comings reported by the Commissioner. - (4) Where the defects or shortcomings are such that they cannot be removed unless the railway or a portion thereof is dismantled, then the Central Government shall order the closing of the railway forthwith for the public carriage of the passengers. - (5) A railway line, which is closed for the public carriage of passengers under section 25, shall not be reopened unless it is duly inspected by the Commissioner in accordance with the provisions of Chapter IV of these rules and the Commissioner recommends the reopening of such railway line. - (6) The actual date of opening of a new railway line or a section or portion of such line for passenger traffic shall be notified by the concerned General Manager, after consulting the Central Government, by notification in the Official Gazette, and in the local news papers of the areas through which the railway line passes.
+- 21. Sanction of opening of railway (1) The Central Government may, after considering the Inspection Report of the Commissioner, modify or cancel the sanction given under rule 22(1) subject to such conditions, alterations or relaxations as may be considered necessary. - (2) While modifying the opening of any railway, the Central Government shall give due consideration to the suggestions or conditions subject to which the Commissioner has opened the railway. - (3) Where the Commissioner has not recommended the opening of any railway or has proposed to cancel the sanction already given, the Central Government shall confirm or modify the recommendation of Commissioner as necessary and shall direct the Railway Administration concerned to remove the defects or shortcomings reported by the Commissioner. - (4) Where the defects or shortcomings are such that they cannot be removed unless the railway or a portion thereof is dismantled, then the Central Government shall order the closing of the railway forthwith for the public carriage of the passengers. - (5) A railway line, which is closed for the public carriage of passengers under section 25, shall not be reopened unless it is duly inspected by the Commissioner in accordance with the provisions of Chapter IV of these rules and the Commissioner recommends the reopening of such railway line. - (6) The actual date of opening of a new railway line or a section or portion of such line for passenger traffic shall be notified by concerned General Manager, after consulting the Central Government, by notification in the Official Gazette, and in the local news papers of the areas through which the railway line passes.